Before buying a house in Italy. What should you know?

 A small amount of due diligence at the beginning of the process with someone who speaks your language will avoid risks before buying a property in Italy.

-Before buying property in Italy, engage a local lawyer experienced in property matters.
+Before buying a house in Italy, engage a local lawyer experienced in property matters.
 This should be someone you choose, not someone the estate agent or vendor recommends.
 Choose a lawyer who speaks your own language.
 That way, you not only get legal advice but also translation.
 Your lawyer should also be able to recommend a surveyor, builders and all manner of other professional services.
 In addition, you can appoint your lawyer as your power of attorney in case you are unable to get to Italy or attend completion.
 Again entrusting this responsibility to anyone with potentially conflicting interests, such as an estate agent, can be extremely risky.

 If you would like to understand more about the process of buying and selling property in Italy, please read our free guides.
 You don’t have to subscribe.
 Our buying and selling guides are a free resource which we have made available to help you make your Italian property investment as safe as possible.